Brace for impact: ECDLP challenges for quantum cryptanalysis: Creating the challenges

 For clarity, the deterministic construction is summarized below.

 The full list of challenges is provided in Sec.\ref{sec:ECDLPchallenges} of the Appendix.
-In each card we list $p$, $G_p$, $Q$, and the prime group order $n$.
+In each card we list $p$, $P_p$, $Q_p$, and the prime group order $n$.
 The 6-bit case is the most trivial instance and can be solved by hand by a motivated reader.
 Yet, its resolution in a complete fault-tolerant implementation of Shor's algorithm will be a milestone.
 A natural mid-scale rung is the 160-bit instance.
-The most economically impactful instance is the 256-bit instance, in this case the unspendable public key at the output of Bitcoin's genesis block.
+The most economically impactful instance is the 256-bit instance, which uses the actual \texttt{secp256k1} field prime together with our deterministic NUMS point pair.

 These instances form the common ruler for the remainder of the paper.
 In Section~\ref{sec:ClassicalResources} we calibrate classical cost via Pollard's rho and the public record of ECDLP computations.
 In Section~\ref{sec:QuantumResources} we map Shor's algorithm onto logical and physical resources.